haiku/infrastructure/containers/loadingdock/README.md

 ## Requirements

 Environment:
-  * GERRIT_UIDS: List of Gerrit user ID's (number, seen on profile) who can access this service.
+  * GERRIT_SA: Service account in Gerrit to access API (username:password)
+  * ACCESS_GROUP_ID: Group to allow access to via ssh public keys.

 Volumes:
   * /sftp: A volume to store incoming packages
-  * /gerrit: A read-only mount of gerrit for access of "All-Users.git"

 ## Process

-On startup, this container examines the provided GERRIT_UIDS and pulls the public keys for the users from Gerrit.
+On startup, this container scans the members of ACCESS_GROUP_ID for ssh public keys and sets up an sftp server.

-These public keys are allowed access to the service.
-Users can submit haiku package files for their desired architecture.

 After uploaded packages have been modified > 15 minutes ago, they are picked up by forklift which moves them to the build-packages packages repository.